nudge-now/sdk-android/README.md

 - v0.9.6
     - closeAd() method is added.
 When a user touches 'back' button on the device, AD can be closed using closeAd() (See 'Adding AD view into App')
     - Bug fixed that there was a exception occurred in specific condition in loading AD.
-    - 'AD fresca' logo is now located on the left of top bar.
+    - 'Nudge' logo is now located on the left of top bar.
 - v0.9.5
     - AD Slot feature added as an announcement feature added (See 'AD Slot Setting')
     - getTestDeviceId(), setPrintTestDeviceId() methods are added to support a test mode (See 'Checking Test Device ID)